 Three simple rules will prevent you from being penalized by Google for posting branded content to your site:

 3. Avoid posting thin content.
-This goes for all content technically, but creating thin content for a brand will potentially cost you more than organic search traffic.
-Thin content is another way of saying insubstantial or low quality.
-Not useful or useable to your readers.
-Most brands have a very involved hand in this these days, they help with the headline and approve the copy ahead of time.
-But regardless, avoid thin content on your site at all times to avoid penalty.
+This should be a rule of thumb you already follow when creating any piece of content, but creating thin content for a brand will potentially cost you more than organic search traffic.
+Thin content is another way of saying insubstantial or low quality content.
+In short, Google doesn’t deem it useful or useable to your readers.
+Most brands have a very involved hand in sponsored content these days.
+They may advise on the headline and approve the copy ahead of time.

 Can you get into Google News if you have sponsored content on your site?